 Inject code into a running Python process

-Injects code into a running Python process.
+Pyrasite lets you to inject arbitrary code into an unaltered running Python process.

 Download the latest stable release from PyPi: http://pypi.python.org/pypi/pyrasite